Wumpf/blub/README.md

 An interesting implementation detail of push boundaries is that we need to reserve a few more boundary cells than without: In the MAC grid one can usually keep outer border cells on the positive axis marked as free, but with push boundaries we need to have a place to solid cell penetration for all borders.

+### Boundary Handling

+Fluid boundaries are handled using a realtime hull voxelization.
+Voxelization is done in a single pass using conservative rasterization.

+This is rather unconventional, the more common approach is to use a signed distance field (earlier versions of Blub did exactly that, essentially everything at and before the `last-use-of-push-boundaries` tag).

+*Disadvantage:* Boundary handling is rather coarse and it's very hard to properly particles that slip through.
+*Advantage:* Very fast for dynamic objects - getting signed distance field computation realtime for arbitrary meshes is very challenging.

 ## Rendering